Parental love

+Madonna of Loreto, by Raphaël, c.
+1511.
+The painting represents the Madonna and St. Joseph looking after baby Jesus.

 Parental love or parental attachment is the enduring emotional bond that develops between parents (or primary caregivers) and their children.
 It plays a critical role in the child’s psychological, social, and biological development.

 Historical perspectives

 Ancient and medieval writers discussed the topic of parental love.
 In his work Generation of Animals, the Greek philosopher Aristotle stated:It looks as though nature herself desires to provide that there shall be a feeling of attention and care for the young offspring.
 In the inferior animals this feeling which she implants lasts only until the moment of birth; in others, until the offspring reaches its complete development; and in those that have more intelligence (phronimôtera), until its upbringing is completed (ektrophên).
 Those which are endowed with most intelligence show intimacy and affection (philia) towards their offspring even after they have reached their complete development (human beings and some of the quadrupeds are examples of this).Lucretius, an Epicurean poet of the 1st century BC, argued that while human parental love is widespread, it lacks a natural basis compared to the instinctual bonds seen in animals.
 He illustrates this in his depictions of Iphigenia’s sacrifice and a cow’s grief for her calf, emphasizing both the fragility and societal necessity of human familial ties.

 In his work Summa Theologiae, St. Thomas Aquinas addresses the question of whether one ought to love their parents more than their children.
 He argues that the degree of love should correspond to the resemblance of the beloved to God.
 Since parents serve as the origin or principle of an individual's life, a more exalted and God-like role, they are to be loved more than one’s children.